 Salvestrin Winery is located off of Main Street (Highway 29) in St. Helena, bordering the historic St. Helena High School grounds.
 Remarkably, this site has been farmed to grape vines since 1859, one of the oldest continuously farmed vineyard sites in all of the Napa Valley.
 Even during Prohibition grapes from the property were sold to other wineries for church and medicinal uses.

 Local resident Dr. George Belden Crane (from New York) was the property’s original owner having purchased 335 acres in 1859.
-Crane was a pioneer as he was among the first to plant European wine grape varietals in the Napa Valley.
+Crane was a pioneer as he was among the first to plant European wine grape varieties in the Napa Valley.
 Incidentally, according to the Vineyard Historical Society, one of Napa’s two oldest still commercially growing vineyards borders the southern part of the Salvestrin property with vines dating back to the 1880s (a piece of land originally owned by the Salvestrin family).
 Dr. Crane planted his vineyard in 1859 although no vines remain from his original plantings.
 Later he donated land for what is now the site of St. Helena High School and Crane Park and over the years his descendants sold off the remaining portions of his original purchase.
 Crane died in 1898.

 A portion of his original ranch, now a prominent vineyard site named the Dr. Crane Vineyard is owned by grower Andy Beckstoffer and is located nearby – Dr. Crane’s former winery (built in 1862, no longer exists) was located where the St. Helena High School now stands.
 Dr. Crane, David Fulton, Henry Pellet and Charles Krug are credited with being St. Helena’s first vintners and of these, Charles Krug was the first and Henry Pellet the second ever commercial winemaker in Napa Valley.